 The Sheriffs’ Association has assumed the considerable role of designing and implementing training programs for Sheriffs and their Undersheriffs, Law Enforcement Supervisors, Jail Managers, Civil Deputy Sheriffs and Correctional Officers.

-It is our mission is to:
+It is our purpose and goal to:

 - provide education and training for Sheriffs and their staffs;